-- 3.2.18 The carrying value of the assets and liabilities of the combining bodies or functions are not adjusted to fair value on consolidation.
-Appropriate adjustments should be made to achieve uniformity of accounting policies in the combining bodies. - 3.2.19 The results and cash flows of all the combining bodies (or functions) should be brought into the financial statements of the combined body from the beginning of the financial year in which the combination occurred, adjusted to achieve uniformity of accounting policies.
-Restatement of comparatives including that of the results for all the combining bodies (or functions) for the previous period, should be provided in accordance with IAS 1.
-Comparatives should be adjusted as necessary to achieve uniformity of accounting policies. - 3.2.20 For all such adjustments required to achieve uniformity of accounting policies, the double entry will be to the accumulated reserve.
+- 4.2.19 The accounting treatment for transfers of function under common control should be determined by aligning the reporting with the accountability for financial performance.
+The underlying objective is to ensure the financial reporting supports the accountability for the transferring function, and to do so in a symmetrical way to ensure there is not transparency gap.
+As both entities will be within the Accounting Boundary there will be no effect on the consolidated financial statements. - 4.2.20 Under a Transfer by Merger, the carrying value of the assets and liabilities of the combining bodies or functions are not adjusted to fair value on consolidation.
+The results and cash flows of all the combining bodies (or functions) should be brought into the financial statements of the combined body from the beginning of the financial year in which the combination occurred.
+Restatement of comparatives including that of the results for all the combining bodies (or functions) for the previous period, should be provided in accordance with IAS 1 as interpreted by this manual.
+Comparatives should be adjusted as necessary to achieve uniformity of accounting policies and consistency of presentation.